 When using unfamiliar or technical terms, define the term when used for the first time in the text.
 When using abbreviations, write out the complete term followed by the abbreviation in parentheses for its first use.
 These definitions act as in-text reference points for the unfamiliar reader.

 Using fewer words or more basic versions of words will communicate the same meaning to your reader while being more accessible.

-Example: At the present time, our research focuses on the utilization of the drug to completely eliminate measles.
+Example: At the present time, our research focuses on the utilization of the drug to eliminate measles completely.